-This Manufacturing & Machinery Standards Consultative Committee focuses on supporting Irish business through optimising a standards vision to provide the Irish manufacturing community with relevant standards related information and information on current and future standardization activities.
+This Manufacturing & Machinery Standards Consultative Committee will focus on supporting Irish business through optimising a standards vision to provide the Irish manufacturing community with relevant standards related information and information on current and future standardisation activities.

-The Manufacturing & Machinery Standards Consultative Committee is dedicated in providing NSAI with expert advice on general strategy, industry trends relating to Manufacturing and Industry 4.0 and how standards can support the Irish manufacturing industry.
-This will create a strategic framework for prioritizing standards development work and resource deployment.
+The Manufacturing & Machinery Standards Consultative Committee is dedicated in providing NSAI with expert advice on general strategy, Industry trends relating to Manufacturing and Industry 5.0 and how standards can support the Irish manufacturing industry.
+This will create a strategic framework for prioritising standards development work and resource deployment.

-The Manufacturing & Machinery Standards Consultative Committee does not produce indigenous Irish Standards.
-This Consultative Committee gives guidance on the development of a coherent NSAI standards development strategy in Advanced Manufacturing and Industry 4.0 by advising on alignment and linkages with other relevant national policy initiatives and academic and enterprise developments.
+The Manufacturing & Machinery Standards Consultative Committee will not produce indigenous Irish Standards.
+This Consultative Committee will give guidance on the development of a coherent NSAI standards development strategy in Advanced Manufacturing and Industry 5.0 by advising on alignment and linkages with other relevant national policy initiatives and academic and enterprise developments.

 The Consultative Committee is tasked with the following:

-The Consultative Committee works to understand the overview of International and European standardization in 'Advanced Manufacturing', including Smart / Digital Manufacturing (aka 'Industry 4.0'), IIoT, Robotics, Additive Manufacturing and enabling technologies such as Cloud Computing and Distributed Platforms and Artificial Intelligence:
+The Consultative Committee will monitor and provide overview of International and European standardisation in 'Advanced Manufacturing', including Smart / Digital Manufacturing (aka 'Industry 5.0'), IIoT, Robotics, Additive Manufacturing and enabling technologies such as Cloud Computing and Distributed Platforms and Artificial Intelligence;

-- Consider European and international advanced manufacturing technology standardization programmes and national participation in such programmes; - ✓ Advice and support NSAI on matters, relevant to Manufacturing and Industry 4.0 standardization; - ✓ Aid NSAI on its dissemination of information of significant value to the Irish manufacturing industry and relevant stakeholders; - ✓ Assist NSAI in matters of strategic importance by providing guidance of tactical relevance on operational matters, European Regulations and National Positioning ballots; - Contribute to the development of national policies and strategies, by providing recommendations linked to current standardisation activities, during the public consultation phase.
+- ✓ Consider European and international advanced manufacturing technology standardisation programmes and national participation in such programmes; - ✓ Advice and support NSAI on matters, relevant to Manufacturing and Industry 5.0 standardisation; - ✓ Aid NSAI on its dissemination of information of significant value to the Irish manufacturing industry and relevant stakeholders; - ✓ Assist NSAI in matters of strategic importance by providing guidance of tactical relevance on operational matters, European Regulations and National Positioning ballots; - ✓ Contribute to the development of national policies and strategies, by providing recommendations linked to current standardisation activities, during the public consultation phase.

-The Consultative Committee monitors the activities of NSAI Standards Committees within the Manufacturing Sector.
-Recommendations can be made to NSAI highlighting specific areas of standardization that may be strategical beneficial for the Irish Manufacturing Sector.
+The Consultative Committee will monitor the activities of NSAI Standards Committees within the Manufacturing Sector.
+Recommendations can be made to NSAI highlighting specific areas of standardisation that may be strategical beneficial for the Irish Manufacturing Sector.

-The Consultative Committee advises NSAI in implementing the strategic actions from applicable Irish Government Strategies and Ireland's Industry 4.0 Strategy 2020-2025, see Annex A.
+The Consultative Committee will advise NSAI in implementing the strategic actions from applicable Irish Government Strategies and Ireland's Industry 4.0 Strategy 2020-2025, see Annex A.